 I love this therapy approach for so many reasons, but a major reason is that it honors the human being.
 We see every person's potential to heal and become whole.
 Of course, there are no guarantees with any approach for every single person, but many of my clients and I have been impressed with the results of TEAM-CBT.
 To this date, I can honestly say I have seen all of my postpartum clients recover, even ones who have tried other forms of therapy in the past without luck.
 And yes, even ones who have suffered for over a year and thought they were a hopeless case.
 Every session serves a productive purpose with the goal of moving you toward real and lasting change.
 This is why I named my practice Lasting Change Therapy, LLC.

 I am currently the only certified TEAM-CBT therapist in Oklahoma.
 I love TEAM-CBT so much that my dream is to eventually spread it across the state and provide trainings to other therapists.
 You can listen to Dr. David Burns' Feeling Good Podcast for some great, in-depth information on TEAM-CBT, in addition to hearing some very moving, live demonstrations of him using the approach to heal real people who are suffering.

-I am also trained in EMDR (eye-movement, desensitization and reprocessing--I know, it's a mouthful).
+I am also trained in EMDR (eye-movement, desensitization and reprocessing).
 I love having this extra tool to complement TEAM-CBT and can use it to help people heal from anxiety and depression caused by past trauma, including birth trauma and other past terrible experiences you've been through.
 If they still haunt you today and prevent you from being present with your loved ones and life, EMDR can be a good treatment option.
 I've found that EMDR is even more effective when combined with TEAM-CBT.
 I will work hard with you to heal these past wounds so you can move on with your life and enjoy it.